 Spencer is a somewhat small town located in the state of Massachusetts.
 With a population of 11,810 people and two constituent neighborhoods, Spencer is the 157th largest community in Massachusetts.
-Much of the housing stock in Spencer was built prior to World War II, making it one of the older and more historic towns in the country.
+Spencer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 The people who call Spencer home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spencer residents report their race to be White, followed by Native American.
-Important ancestries of people in Spencer include Irish, English, Italian, and French Canadian.
+The greatest number of Spencer residents report their race to be White, followed by Asian.
+Important ancestries of people in Spencer include Irish, English, French Canadian, and Italian.